NATIONAL AUDITION DATES for MUSIC MAJORS

 the Department of Music was given a commendation by the Southern

-Association of Colleges and Schools (SACS).
+Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Degree programs

 leading to state certification in music education (choral) conform to